Andover opens up to Great Bend for a second time this season

 The Trojans will open up their season against Great Bend for the second time in a row.
-The team fell to the panthers 35 to 12 last season, but this year, Head coach Cade Armstrong is feeling confident in not just his team but the coaching staff as well.
+The team fell to the Panthers 35-12 last season, but this year, head coach Cade Armstrong is feeling confident in not just his team but the coaching staff as well.

 “We’re feeling very comfortable this year.
 We are at a better spot than we were last year for sure.
 We have most of our starters back out and ready to go,” says junior Linebacker Ashton Ngo.